 2007 - Péter Gulácsi and Krisztián Németh both played for Hungary Under-19’s as they trounced Kazakhstan 6-0 in a European Championships qualifier in Szekesfehervar.

 2011 – Gulácsi skippered Hungary Under-21’s in their 2-1 European Championships qualifying defeat in Turkey.
-Charlie Adam was also in international action that day.
+Charlie Adam and future red Mohamed Salah were also in international action that day.

 2015 – Sheyi Ojo, Jordan Rossiter and future red Dominic Solanke all played as England Under-19’s won a European Championships qualifier 2-0 in Macedonia.
 Mamadou Sakho and ex-red Javier Mascherano also featured for their countries on the same day.